Lisbon in 4 Days: everything you need to know

 And if you are passionate about these cakes, as I am, don't hesitate and book a pastel de nata cooking class.
 They will teach you how to make these culinary delights while you enjoy a cup of tea or coffee.

-Book a cooking class pastel de nata
+Book a cream cake cooking class

 Don't miss the Monument of the Discoveries

-Opposite the Jerónimos Monastery and across the Plaza del Imperio Garden is the Monument to the Discoveries.
-It is one of the most photographed spots in Lisbon thanks to its spectacular nature with its more than 50 metres in height.
+It is one of the most photographed spots in Lisbon, thanks to its spectacular nature with a height of more than 50 metres.
 It was built to honour the memory of the discoverers who set sail from the same waters where Lisbon is located.

 Enter the Belém Tower

-On the west side of Belém, and jutting out into the waters of the Tagus, is the Torre de Bélem, arguably Lisbon's most iconic landmark.
+On the west side of Belém and jutting out into the waters of the Tagus is the Torre de Bélem, arguably Lisbon's most iconic landmark.
 It is a small fort on the banks of the Tagus that was used to defend the city, as a lighthouse and even as a dungeon.

 Book tickets for the Belém Tower and visit its interior and terrace, while enjoying the spectacular views of the Tagus River and the 25th April Bridge.